Dislocation creep: Dislocation glide

 A dislocation can ideally move through a crystal until it reaches a grain boundary (the boundary between two crystals).
 When it reaches a grain boundary, the dislocation will disappear.
-In that case the whole crystal is sheared a little (needs a reference).
+In that case the whole crystal is sheared a little.
 There are however different ways in which the movement of a dislocation can be slowed or stopped.
 When a dislocation moves along several different glide planes, it can have different velocities in these different planes, due to the anisotropy of some materials.
 Dislocations can also encounter other defects in the crystal on their ways, such as other dislocations or point defects.
 In such cases a part of the dislocation could slow down or even stop moving altogether.

 In alloy design, this effect is used to a great extent.
 On adding a dissimilar atom or phase, such as a small amount of carbon to iron, it is hardened, meaning deformation of the material will be more difficult (the material becomes stronger).
 The carbon atoms act as interstitial particles (point defects) in the crystal lattice of the iron, and dislocations will not be able to move as easily as before.